s-Hankel hypermatrices and 2 x 2 determinantal ideals: Minimal primes for large values of

-In the next section we are going to apply Theorem \ref{thmMinimalPrimes} for large values of $s$.
-We present a result on $(s,t)$-switchable sets that actually holds for any $s \geq 2$, but will be particularly helpful when $s=n,n-1$.
+In this section we are going to specialize $s$ and make Theorem \ref{thmMinimalPrimes} more explicit.
+We start with a result on $(s,t)$-switchable sets that actually holds for any $s \geq 2$, but will be particularly helpful when $s=n,n-1$.

 \begin{lem} Let $\Sw$ be an $(s,t)$-switchable set with $s \geq 2$.
 Assume that $\Sw$ contains an element $a$ such that $(a_1,\ldots,a_s)\ne (1,\ldots,1), (r_1,\ldots,r_s)$.
 Then all the indices $b\in \N$ such that $(b_{s+1}, \ldots, b_{n})=(a_{s+1}, \ldots, a_{n})$ belong to $\Sw$. \end{lem} \begin{proof} Since $\Sw$ is closed under $s$-equivalence, we may assume without loss of generality that both $a$ and $b$ are in normal form.
 Notice that our hypothesis implies $a_1>1$ and $a_s<r_s$.